Photo by Susan Kalt

 - What will my donation be used for?

 - Is my donation tax deductible? – YES!
-We are now affiliated with the
+We are now affiliated with a 501c3 organization and accept checks or online donations with ‘Yachay Simi project’ in comments or memo line.
+Please confirm your donation by emailing YachaySimi@gmail.com.

 3 West 18th Street, 6th floor